-The problem with muscle relaxants — and it’s a big problem — is this: Although the drugs are effective and have been in use for decades, they appear to work by causing general nervous system sedation and not by targeting muscle tissue.
+The problem with muscle relaxants — and it’s a big problem — is this: Although the drugs are effective and have been in use for decades, most of them work through the central nervous system, causing general sedation and not by targeting muscle tissue.

 You might say: “who cares as long as they work.”
 That’s a legitimate perspective — the precise mechanism of action of many drugs is not known.
 And muscle pulls and spasms — especially in the neck and/or back — can be painful, limiting range of motion and disrupting sleep and normal activities for days.
 I’ve had them, and on occasion, yes, I’ve resorted to muscle relaxants.

-In addition, many of the available studies on muscle relaxants are old and don’t meet today’s standards for high-quality research.
+In addition, there are few high-quality studies on muscle relaxants.
 Thus, the continued widespread use of muscle relaxants isn’t backed up by recent research showing the balance of benefits versus risks.

 And Then There’s the Abuse

 There’s also the problem of abuse.
 In a report in the journal Medical Care, researchers reviewed patterns of drug use in more than 150,000 Medicaid patients who had been prescribed opioids over a four-year period.
 More than 10% of the patients were taking what is colloquially referred to as the holy trinity, a combination of at least one opioid, muscle relaxants and anti-anxiety drugs.
 Those who took this drug mix were 12 times more likely to die from an opioid-related overdose compared to those who only took opioids.

 Try Other Approaches First